 Civvie Spandex: The spirits of vengeance in general do not have costumes or uniforms but the Ghost Riders are known for their leather jackets.

-Colour Coded Characters: There was a decent enough reason in the story for Dan Ketch ended up bonded to a different spirit of vengeance but the real reason was so that the readers would have an easier time telling him and Blaze apart during the heaven arc.
+Colour Coded Characters: There was a decent enough reason in the story for Dan Ketch to end up bonded to a different spirit of vengeance but the real reason was so that the readers would have an easier time telling him and Blaze apart during the heaven arc.

 Cool Bike: One of the most triumphant examples.
 It's interesting to note that Johnny and Danny's bikes are of wildly different designs, yet are actually fairly on par when it comes to looking cool - Johnny's is of the Harley mold popular in the time the character was created, while Danny's is much more modern and in general much bulkier.